gennyble/fluffy-parakeet/README.md

 00:05
 I spent some time *(too much, she thinks)* clearing my head and I'm not sure I can make the compo but fuck I'm going to make this thing and it'll be great.
 I'm not sure how much of a game it'll be, but uh, it'll be something for sure.

+05:00
+I've done nothing on this and that's okay.
+I'll try for Extra.
+It's time to build a little engine.
+I *do* want to make this little game still, I think it'll be cute, but maybe not now.
+In a week or two.
+Or longer.
+If I miss Extra that's okay.
+Everything will be okay.